w3f/Grants-Program/applications/subauction.md

   - the [Top-up Auction Type](#top-up-auction-type), a specific type for NFT auction usually used for fundraising or charity auctions
 - The code will have proper unit-test coverage to ensure functionality and robustness.
 - Provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.
-- Record demo walkthrough recording to better illustrate how to set up auctions of different types and describe different mechanics between each of them.

 #### Candle Auction Type